Vipulbhansali/CreditLine-Decision-Engine-Using-Amazon-Sagemaker/README.md

 This project uses Comet for tracking experiments, visualizing metrics, and logging artifacts.
 Comet provides an easy-to-use interface to monitor the progress of machine learning experiments.

+## Split and Transform

+This step uses an AWS SageMaker 'Processing Job' with an SKLearn processor to split the dataset into training, validation, and test sets, apply necessary transformations, save the data splits to S3, and store the transformation pipelines in a `model.tar.gz` file.